Minor in Global Public Health

 About the Minor

-The Global Public Health minor is intended to complement any academic major offered at Drexel and to provide students with basic knowledge about global public health, as well as the necessary skills and experience to begin to build their own unique global public health career.
+The Global Public Health minor provides students with basic knowledge about global public health, as well as the necessary skills and experience to begin to build their own unique global public health career.

-The minor is opened to all undergraduate students in all schools and colleges, and is designed around three specific educational objectives for students: to learn more about the problems of global public health in a classroom setting, to experience the issues in global health firsthand in a field setting, and to be exposed to the variety of careers available in global public health by working with faculty, professional staff, and graduate students who are currently engaged in the field.
+The minor is designed around three specific educational objectives for students: to learn more about the problems of global public health in a classroom setting, to experience the issues in global health firsthand in a field setting, and to be exposed to the variety of careers available in global public health by working with faculty, professional staff, and graduate students who are currently engaged in the field.

 It is strongly suggested that students in this minor participate in a field experience which can include an elective course or co-op.